Grasia/aide-web/tutorial/index.md

 ---
 Developing for **AIDE** requires some training.
 It is a framework thought to be used by teams of developers.
 Therefore it is expected to do some training.
 Experience with Maven is a must.
 Readers will find after a while that Maven solves elegantly the combination of different technologies that requires **AIDE**.
 For a quickstart that shows the **AIDE** potential, readers are invited to check the quickstart section.
 A more thorough introduction is introduced afterwards.

+**IMPORTANT INFORMATION: ALL THE HINTS GIVEN IN THIS PAGE HAVE BEEN CHECKED WITH THE LATEST [sample-ami-development](https://github.com/Grasia/sample-ami-development) PROJECT VERSION IN GITHUB**

 * TOC
 {:toc}

-#QuickStart for an **AIDE** demo
+#QuickStart for a complete **AIDE** demo

 It is assumed that the [software](/software) section has been already been read and followed.
 Before anything, please, make sure every requirement is met.
+Needed software is the [Basic install](/software#basic) plus the [Basic install for AmI systems](/software#basicami).

 Get the sample project from [https://github.com/Grasia/sample-ami-development](https://github.com/Grasia/sample-ami-development) by downlading this [zip](https://github.com/Grasia/sample-ami-development/archive/master.zip) or using git with